 - Blood Knight: Described as waiting to "be challenged by a worthy opponent".

-- Dragon Ascendant: Kills Mara after finishing the initial Tai Krung's plot line.
+- Dragon Ascendant: Kills Mara after finishing the initial Tai Krung plot line, and proceeds to be an even worse tyrant than him.

 - Voiced by: Debra Wilson

 Ruler of Kaanul, a prosperous nation surrounded by abundant forests.
 She had a prophecy that an "obsidian wind" would take all her people away.
-She began moving her citizens into a massive underground haven so they might survive the upcoming disaster, but recents events made her that everyone move in the haven so that she seals it with a magical barrier.
+She began moving her citizens into a massive underground haven so they might survive the upcoming disaster.
+Recent events made her force everyone to move into the haven so that she can seal it with a magical barrier.

 - Amazonian Beauty: Besides being staggeringly tall (if one goes by sprites, she's about three times Ajna's height) and heavyset, her arms are noticeably thick and muscular.
 She's much more intimidating than Phoebe, but she still possesses an imposing, regal sort of beauty.